vinothsekar1991/assistbrokermcp/README.md

   - Exposes tools for authentication and API access
   - Handles tool calls and converts them to E*TRADE API requests
   - Manages the E*TRADE client instance lifecycle
+  - References `etrade_endpoints.json` in tool descriptions for agent guidance

+- **`etrade_endpoints.json`** - Comprehensive E*TRADE API endpoints reference
+  - Contains all supported API endpoints organized by category
+  - Includes endpoint paths, HTTP methods, parameters, and examples
+  - Provides usage notes, common patterns, and order type references
+  - Used by agents to determine correct endpoint usage and parameters
+  - Can be read directly as JSON (no additional utilities required)

 ### Server Scripts